Should I grow my business?

 Rapid business growth

-Rapid growth occurs within a short time, often in response to an unexpected opportunity or a successful growth strategy.
+Rapid growth occurs within a short time, often in response to an unexpected opportunity (like acquisition) or sudden demand spikes.
 In this period, your staff, production levels or customers may greatly increase at speed.
 This can lead to certain risks and challenges, such as:

 - cashflow shortfalls